abradshaw/getting-started-with-satellite-6-command-line/installation/base_install.md

 # Base Install

-Start with a fresh installation of RHEL 6.5, which was installed via ISO.
+Start with a fresh installation of RHEL 6.6, which was installed via ISO.
 I prefer this, over templates or machines deployed by Satellite/Foreman as it keeps it as clean as possible and there is no existing puppet configuration, might have lead to problems later on

+>**NOTE**:
+I am currently working back through this book and adding in any RHEL7 specific steps

 When installing, be sure to just use "Base" as the installation type.